johnb30/hermes/README.md

 import requests

 headers = {'Content-Type': 'application/json'}
+# Specification of the lang argument is optional.
 data = {"content": "Insurgents bombarded a government-held part of Syria's second city Aleppo overnight, killing at least eight people, Syrian state media reported.
-The Syrian Observatory for Human Rights, a UK-based group that tracks the war, said eight people were killed in an air strike by government forces in a separate, rebel-held part of the city."}
+The Syrian Observatory for Human Rights, a UK-based group that tracks the war, said eight people were killed in an air strike by government forces in a separate, rebel-held part of the city.", "lang": "en"}
 data = json.dumps(data)
 out = requests.post('http://localhost:5000/', data=data, auth=('user', 'text2features'), headers=headers)
 ```